wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/intro-and-chassis-speeds.rst

         units::radians_per_second_t(wpi::math::pi)};

-Creating a ChassisSpeeds object from field-relative speeds
+Creating a ChassisSpeeds Object from Field-Relative Speeds
 ----------------------------------------------------------
 A ``ChassisSpeeds`` object can also be created from a set of field-relative speeds when the robot angle is given.
 This converts a set of desired velocities relative to the field (for example, toward the opposite alliance station and toward the right field boundary) to a ``ChassisSpeeds`` object which represents speeds that are relative to the robot frame.
 This is useful for implementing field-oriented controls for a swerve or mecanum drive robot.